jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-annotations.rst

 .. code-block:: bash

    # Create a new environment named busco
-   $ conda create -n busco python=3
+   $ conda create -n busco python=3.7

    # Activate the busco environment
    $ conda activate busco

-   # Install BUSCO
+   # Install BUSCO and Augustus
-   $ conda install busco
+   $ conda install -c bioconda -c conda-forge busco=4.1.4 augustus=3.3.3

    # Check BUSCO installation
    $ busco --version
+   $ augustus --version

+   # See a list of all available datasets in BUSCO
+   $ busco --list-datasets # When running an analysis BUSCO will download the dataset

+   # Place the configuration file BUSCO in a location where you have “write” privileges
+   $ cp -r ~/miniconda3/envs/busco/config/ .

 Usage